hphelion/documentation/devplatform/helion/admin/reference/kato-ref.html.md

 **config** **pop** [**options**] *\<component\>* *\<key-path\>* *\<value\>*

-Manipulates configuration values of Application Lifecycle Service components.

-*\<value\>* If value is not given for "set", then it read from STDIN.

-*\<component\>* Can be "cluster", "local" or the name of a process.

 **-h** **--help** Show help information

 **-j** **--json** For "set", use JSON format when setting config key values.